JSS6088/JSS6088.github.io/projects/agd/water-shader.md

   </iframe>
 </div>

 As a learning opportunity, I wrote the simplex and worley noise by myself in **HLSL**.
+The Book of Shaders is a specific helpful resource in assisting my shader creation process.

 </div>